What is the Single-Minute Exchange of Die (SMED)?

 Therefore, you should not stop your SMED application there.
 Top improvements can only be achieved by rethinking how your equipment is dealing with changes in operating modes.
 Making parts swapping easier, creating workstations running parallel to one another, or modularizing machines for better cross-part integration can all help.

 Possibly due to the Single-Minute Exchange of Die’s name alone, and perhaps due to little overlap between the manufacturing and the strict knowledge work realms, the idea isn’t commonly applied to knowledge-based workflows.
 However, it definitely could also benefit the white-collar workers and their efficiency.

-Of course, there are no magic keys, pressing which helps, let’s say, a scientific researcher switch their mind between analyzing a data set and writing a report on entirely another subject, both of which are one of their modes of operation and will sometimes need doing on the same day.
-But were the researcher to keep a visual representation of both of these processes’ states in front of them, achieving the required focus switch would, arguably, be easier.
+Of course, there are no magic keys, pressing which helps, let’s say, a scientific researcher switch between analyzing a data set and writing a report on entirely another subject.
+Both tasks require different modes of operation and will sometimes need doing on the same day.
+However, if the researcher was to keep a visual representation of both of these process states in front of them, then achieving the required focus switch could, arguably, be easier.

 The trouble in human context switching is somewhat similar to machine settings adjustments.
-It’s not so much that the worker has to recall where their report writing has stopped the last time they were working on it.
-Their minds have to readjust to now thinking about a different subject matter, a different form of work, and - very often - a different level of task difficulty.
-Keeping a record of all notes, to-do items, remarks, and suggestions in one place, and separate for each project could ease subject switching, by instantly dropping the researcher back into the “mentality” that they’ve previously associated with looking at this project.
+It’s not so much that the researcher has to recall where their report writing has stopped the last time they were working on it.
+Their minds have to readjust to now thinking about a different subject matter, a separate form of work, and - very often - a new level of task difficulty.
+Keeping a record of all notes, to-do items, remarks, and suggestions in one place and separate for each project could ease subject switching.
+It could instantly drop the researcher back into the “mentality” that they’ve previously associated with looking at a task.

 Did you know?